Five Questions to Ask A Financial Advisor

 The heart of this question is to answer this question for you.
 Is this advisor recommending something because it is genuinely the absolute best strategy for your situation, or is it because they need to sell enough of that product to keep their job or earn a bonus?

-It’s pretty hard to manage conflicts of interest when you have sales quotas and requirements to meet, even for the most ethical advisor.
-Many companies have both quotas for keeping your job and benefits and additional benefits and bonuses.
+Managing conflicts of interest is hard when you have sales quotas and requirements to meet, even for the most ethical advisor.
+Many companies have quotas for keeping your job and additional quotas for benefits and bonuses.
 There are often internal sales cultures that promote and celebrate large insurance sales.
-Lavish vacations are given to those that sell the most product.
-The focus is on selling insurance, not planning, investing, or helping clients.
-This culture is not always present, but it certainly is in a lot of insurance companies.
-Certain types of insurance products are highly profitable for the companies and are strongly encouraged.
+Lavish vacations are given to those that sell the most products.
+The focus is selling insurance, not planning, investing, or helping clients.
+This culture is not always present, but it certainly is in many insurance companies.
+Certain insurance products are highly profitable for the companies and are strongly encouraged.

-You may decide that you are willing to take advisors on a case-by-case basis.
-Even if they have a sales quota, you may want to work with them if they check all the other boxes for you.
-Or you may decide, “I don’t want to work with anyone who has a sales quota to meet.
+While quotas may be fine for some, you may decide, “I don’t want to work with anyone who has a sales quota to meet.
 I don’t want to deal with the constant conflicts of interest or feel like I’m being sold.”

-If the advisor works for an insurance company, they have a sales quota.
-It doesn’t matter if the company also does investments and financial planning and estate planning, and everything else.
+But how do you know?
+Here’s the key insight: If the advisor works for an insurance company, they have a sales quota.
+It doesn’t matter if the company also does investments, financial planning, estate planning, and everything else.
 If it is an insurance company, the advisors will have sales quotas.
-By “insurance company,” I mean a company that makes insurance products.
-A firm may advertise that they offer insurance, among other services, but they may sell it through a brokerage that can offer many different companies.
-They might not necessarily produce policies themselves.

-Prominent examples of insurance companies and that have reps, advisors, and planners that work for them are:
+Here are some prominent examples of insurance companies that employ reps, advisors, and planners:

 - Northwestern Mutual